Frequently Asked Questions

 The Wisconsin Project on Nuclear Arms Control publishes the Risk Report.
 Wisconsin Project founder Gary Milhollin conceptualized and created the Risk Report.
 He served as its Executive Editor until retiring as the Project’s Executive Director in 2011.
 Since then, Valerie Lincy has served as Risk Report Executive Editor.

-The Risk Report has benefited from the contribution of past Editors, including Matthew Godsey, Arthur Shulman, Jordan Ritchie, and Gerard White.
+The Risk Report has benefited from the contribution of former analysts, including Matthew Godsey, Jonathan McLaughlin, Jordan Ritchie, Arthur Shulman, and Gerard White.